Unity-Technologies/marathon-envs/README.md

 * A good primer on the differences between physics engines is ['Physics simulation engines have traditional made tradeoffs between performance’](https://homes.cs.washington.edu/~todorov/papers/ErezICRA15.pdf) and it’s accompanying [video](https://homes.cs.washington.edu/~todorov/media/ErezICRA15.mp4).
 * [MuJoCo Unity Plugin](http://www.mujoco.org/book/unity.html) MuJoCo's Unity plugin which uses socket to comunicate between MuJoCo (for running the physics simulation and control) and Unity (for rendering).

+### Citing MarathonEnvs:
+If you use MarathonEnvs in your research, we ask that you please cite our [paper](https://arxiv.org/abs/1902.09097).